 Fill the celery salt-rimmed glass half way with ice.

 Measure the vodka and Clamato using a jigger or angled measuring cup.
-We like to use a Japanese jigger since it give us accurate measurements and minimizes spillage.
+We use a Japanese jigger since it give us accurate measurements and minimizes spillage.

 Pour the vodka and Clamato directly into the celery salt-rimmed glass.